FredHutch/who-is-who/index.md

   nav: frontpage
 classes: wide
 ---
+**Are you a Fred Hutch or Cancer Consortium staff member interested in data science and/or data intensive collaborations?
+Find out who's who in Fred Hutch Data, organized by [role](/roles/) or by [keyword](/keywords/) or use our full-text search feature.**

+## What is this Project?
-This page is a pilot project that is a collaboration between the Fred Hutch Translational Data Science IRC and the Fred Hutch Data Science Lab.
+This page is a pilot project that is a collaboration between the [Fred Hutch Translational Data Science IRC](https://www.fredhutch.org/en/research/institutes-networks-ircs/translational-data-science-integrated-research-center.html) and the [Fred Hutch Data Science Lab](https://hutchdatascience.org/).
 It's intended to serve as an evolving resource to foster connections between Fred Hutch and other Cancer Consortium staff members and each other as well as the wider world.

-Are you a Fred Hutch or Cancer Consortium staff member interested in data science and data intensive collaborations?
-Would you like to be listed here?

-Find out who's who in Fred Hutch Data, organized by [role](/roles/) or by [keyword](/keywords/).

 ## How to participate
-If you are familiar with using GitHub, you can find the specific instructions [here](https://github.com/FredHutch/who-is-who).
-If you are not familiar with GitHub, you can email us at data@fredhutch.org and a member of the Fred Hutch Translational Data Science IRC or the Data Science Lab will help get you listed.
+If you are familiar with using GitHub, you can find instructions [here](https://github.com/FredHutch/who-is-who).
+If you are not familiar with GitHub, you can email us at `data@fredhutch.org` and a member of the Fred Hutch Translational Data Science IRC or the Fred Hutch Data Science Lab will help get you listed.

-[This is our current post template]([https://github.com/FredHutch/who-is-who/template.md](https://github.com/FredHutch/who-is-who/blob/main/template.md)), so whether you are managing your own listing or going to ask for help, you'll need to have this information handy:
+[This is our current post template](https://github.com/FredHutch/who-is-who/blob/main/template.md).
+Whether you are managing your own listing or going to ask for help, you'll need to have this information handy:

 1. Your name